 BP Energy Outlook 2035 (2015)

-From switching on the light in the morning, brewing coffee, to commuting to the office, using a PC at work, or watching TV, we constantly consume energy as part of our activities.
 A lot of energy comes in the form of indirect energy, so even as we are jogging, we burn calories from food that was produced and transported by the use of energy, and we wear clothes and jogging shoes that are made from petrochemicals.
 Even during the night, the refrigerator and the home heating systems continue to run.
 As societies develop, so will their per-capita consumption of primary energy.
 People buy cars, commute, travel by airplane and use electrical devices.
 The industry produces more steel and aluminium, and manufactures and transports more goods.
 As a result of the increased world population, primary energy consumption rose 280% between 1965 and 2015.

 Carbon emissions have to be lowered